Watch out for the Sinister Side of Smartphones

 #

-In this episode, Thomas Budge asks the awkward questions you would like to ask, he pokes holes in rigid belief systems, and challenges the way the world taught us to think.
-The aim is to stimulate debate and encourage lateral thinking, so it's okay for this podcast to make you feel uncomfortable.
+Thomas Budge asks the awkward questions you would like to ask, he pokes holes in rigid belief systems, and challenges the way the world taught us to think.
+His aim is to stimulate debate and encourage lateral thinking, so it's okay if this podcast occasionally makes you feel a little uncomfortable.

 Listen to this episode here…